aurorazl/cvat/cvat/apps/documentation/installation.md

 # Quick installation guide

-Before you can use CVAT, you’ll need to get it installed.
+Before you can use ADAP, you’ll need to get it installed.
 The document below contains instructions for the most popular operating systems.
 If your system is not covered by the document it should be relatively straight forward to adapt the instructions below for other systems.